rashed1993/42_Picene/README.md

 # 42_Picene
-intensive 25 days of coding including shell which is not inclouded.
+intensive 25 days of coding including shell which i did not upload it here.